 Testamentary Special Disability Trusts

-We expertly draft and integrate a compliant Special Disability Trust into your Will, ensuring it is established upon your death to protect your loved one.
+We expertly draft & integrate a compliant Special Disability Trust into your Will to protect your loved one.

 Inter Vivos Special Disability Trusts

-Our team assists in establishing a Special Disability Trust during your lifetime (inter vivos), allowing for immediate funding and asset protection.
+We establish a Special Disability Trust during your lifetime, allowing for immediate funding & asset protection.

 Trustee Advisory Services

-We provide ongoing legal advice and guidance to Trustees on compliant administration, expenditure rules, and annual reporting obligations.
+We provide ongoing legal advice & guidance to Trustees on compliant administration, spending rules, & reporting.

 We will call you within 24 hours.

-Our Process for Establishing Your Special Disability Trust
+Our Process to Establish Your Special Disability Trust

 1

-We begin by assessing the beneficiary’s eligibility and discussing your family’s goals to determine if a Special Disability Trust is the right strategy.
+We assess the beneficiary’s eligibility & discuss your family’s goals to confirm a Special Disability Trust is the right strategy.

 2

-Our lawyers provide expert advice on appointing trustees and structure the trust to best suit your financial circumstances and estate planning objectives.
+Our lawyers provide expert advice on appointing trustees & structure the trust to suit your estate planning objectives.

 3

-We meticulously draft the Special Disability Trust deed, ensuring all clauses comply with the strict requirements of the Social Security Act and Model Trust Deed.
+We meticulously draft the Special Disability Trust deed, ensuring full compliance with the strict rules of the Social Security Act 1991 (Cth).

 4